 We have both taken non-prescription acetaminophen and different NSAIDs, with disappointing results in reducing pain and relieving symptoms of joint swelling and stiffness.
 I am chemically sensitive, so I experienced acetaminophen side effects of nausea and stomach upset, and cannot tolerate the more pronounced gastrointestinal side effects of NSAIDs at all!

-In 2003 the natural products company we were using for nutritional dietary supplements introduced a pain relief program, consisting of three complementary natural products containing no artificial flavors, sweeteners, colors, aspirin or preservatives.
+In 2003 the 'beyond organic' natural products company we were using for nutritional dietary supplements introduced a pain relief program, consisting of three complementary natural products containing no artificial flavors, sweeteners, colors, aspirin or preservatives.

 My husband had knee osteoarthritis, forestalled knee replacement surgeries for 16 years after recommendation, and I have neck arthritis.
 We have had excellent results with pain relief, increased range of motion and elimination of swelling/stiffness from the three natural pain products.

 We no longer use pain relief drugs of any kind, our arthritis symptoms are completely under control, and my husband plays tennis as many as four times a week.